Introduction

 - Whole school/class meetings

-- Assemblies/school council/community meeting
+- Assemblies/pupil parliament/community meeting

-Circle time is used as a model for promoting reflection, speaking and listening including feedback to one another, turn taking, self-esteem and building relationships.
+Class meetings are used as a model for promoting reflection, speaking and listening including feedback to one another, turn taking, self-esteem and building relationships.
 It is also a place for self-evaluation and a time to explore or resolve issues at Gloucester House.

 - To have a say in the running of Gloucester House